-series of public art projects across Salt Lake City.
-Through mural painting, sculpture, dance, video and other media, this diverse group of artists that include BIPOC, LGBTQ and Allies, will help our community engage with today’s reality while re-imagining tomorrow.
+A group of local artists present a series of public art projects across Salt Lake City.
+Through mural painting, sculpture, dance, video and other media, this diverse group of artists that include BIPOC, LGBTQ and Allies, are helping our community engage with today’s reality while reimagining tomorrow.

 We are living in an historic moment and we do not yet know where it will lead us.
 Like all moments, it is complex.
 Fear, pain, and isolation exist side-by-side with hope, healing, and solidarity.
 Deep-rooted injustices have been ripped into the light of day by a global pandemic that is disproportionately ravaging communities of color, Indigenous communities, and communities of immigrant and refugee background like those on Salt Lake’s west side.
 At the same time, a massive uprising is forcing society to reckon with its 400-year history of murdering Black people in the name of law and justice.
 Calls to defund the police and abolish prisons are gaining new ground, along with intersectional struggles like the fight for Black Trans lives.